In a pirouette, the forehand of the horse draws a circle with the haunches-in

 Seat

-The center of gravity of the seat, which is rather on the outside buttock at the beginning of the Pirouette, gradually moves toward the inside buttock.
+The center of gravity of the seat, which is rather on the outside buttock at

 The buttocks are evenly flat, in the axis of the horse.